mgfe-sensei/mgfe-sensei/README.md

 - 👋 Hi, I’m @mgfe-sensei
 - 👀 I’m interested in Programming, and im making videos right now to my youtube channel, i have 6,000 + subs
 - 🌱 I’m currently learning ...
-JavaScript, C#, Java, VisualBasic, and.. this is not programming language: HTML, CSS
+JavaScript, C#, Java, VisualBasic,
-- 📫 U can reach me on discord if u have any question : mgfe-sensei#9999
+- 📫 U can reach me on discord if u have any question : mgfe-sensei#4308